BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 These files genuinely do nothing—even entirely new scenes, with neither of these files existing for them in the vanilla game will play just fine without them!
 You don't need to edit them or include them in your mods at all, and I do not recommend you do so.

 Thank you very much to <a href="https://next.nexusmods.com/profile/Joell560/about-me">Joell560</a> on Nexusmods for letting me know the files were deprecated!
-You've saved me a ton of time and headaches trying to recreate my changes in both files, and I'm very grateful for it.

-You'll also need extra files to add new voice lines, which I'll be providing in a separate guide for this wiki too.
+You'll also need extra files to add new voice lines, which I've documented in the "Adding New Voice Lines" page above.

 ### A Summary of Dialog Timeline Files

-The Dialog timeline files are usually found in the this folder in the game's files:
+The Dialog timeline files are usually found in one of these folders in the game's files:

 `
+\\Data\Public\Gustav\Timeline\Generated
+`
+`
 \\Data\Public\GustavDev\Timeline\Generated
 `

+Some of them can also be found in the Shared and SharedDev folders.

-These files control the timing of all elements required to play dialogue and cinematics, including the voice lines, character animations, the emotions the characters use, camera angles, sound effects, and more.
+These files control the timing of all elements required to play dialog and cinematics, including the voice lines, character animations, the emotions the characters use, camera angles, sound effects, and more.
 They control all aspects of dialogue that require full animation and timing—which does not include moments where your character picks dialogue options!
 Those are found in the DialogsBinary files, which I'll cover shortly.

 A good way to think of the dialogue timeline files is to picture it like a movie!
 With each line of dialogue as a small scene within that movie.
 The code in the dialogue timeline files gives the game everything necessary to play those scenes, and what element of the scene play when.